prtkgpt/questdb.io/docs/concept/sql-extensions.md

 ---
 title: SQL extensions
-description: SQL syntax extensions for time-series.
+description:
+  QuestDB attempts to implement standard ANSI SQL and extends it for time series needs.
+This document covers such extensions.
 ---

 QuestDB attempts to implement standard ANSI SQL.
 We also attempt to be